How to Get Sharp Focus

 When you press the shutter your camera makes a minute movement which can result in an overall blurry picture.

 When your subject is moving fast it can become blurry.
 Sometimes this is an effect you’re after but usually, it’s not.
+Having said that, if it is check out this post about how to embrace the blur in photography.

 What Influences Overall Sharpness?